ValveSoftware/voglperf/README.md

 We use cmake and the voglproj binaries are put into the bin directory.
 A Makefile is included to simplify this a bit and see how cmake is launched.

-Voglperf depends on SDL2, so that will need to be installed to build.

 To build amd64 and i386 packages:
 > make